 As convoluted as Nancy’s logic might have been, her motives were very clear.
 That is ultimately what made this work for me in the end.
 My biggest critique of Stine’s work is that his antagonists too often have very vague and confusing motives.
 What Nancy hoped to gain from killing her sister isn’t important.
 What matters is that she projected the blame for all of her grief onto Emily.
 Emily was the sole cause of everything bad that had ever happened to her.
 Therefore, Emily needed to be taken care of by any means necessary.
 Her detachment from reality seems to have been gradual.
 It started as payback that gave Nancy a satisfying rush, but in the end, it wasn’t enough to calm her rage towards her younger sister.
 I just wish there was a clearer thing that Emily had done that finally pushed Nancy to go in for the kill.

 I really appreciated the psychological horror aspects of The Stepsister.
 The way that Nancy gaslit Emily, and made her think that she was the only one who believed her about Jessie.
 The way that Jessie was actually living a horror story of her own, that Emily was the villain of, gave it a depth I wasn’t expecting.
-There’s also a lot of parallels between this and the Broken Hearts.
+There are also a lot of parallels between this and the Broken Hearts.
 Comparing Nancy to Rachel, the unhinged sister from that book, Nancy is a far more impressive villain.
 Rachel may have killed more people, but she was messier and descended into a desperate parody by the end.
-Nancy’s methodical patience, the way she manipulates and plays the long game, makes her more believable and unsettling.
+Nancy’s methodical patience, and the way she manipulates and plays the long game, makes her more believable and unsettling.
 Which I guess is my way of saying; the body count isn’t everything.

 There were a lot of characters in this book.
 I didn’t even talk about the stepbrother Rich, who was an occasional but ultimately non-threatening suspect.
 I guess I had figured out it was Nancy by the time light was cast on him as a possibility.
-I did find it odd that he was a frequent Stephen King reader throughout the book but makes a switch to Hardy Boys books after that.
+I did find it odd that he was a frequent Stephen King reader throughout the book but made a switch to Hardy Boys books after that.
 Who goes from Stephen King to the Hardy Boys?
 Is that a thing?
 I guess a blog writer in his mid-thirties who reads Goosebumps books shouldn’t be one to talk, so I won’t belabor the point.
 All in all, aside from the occasional odd choice, The Stepsister was one of the better Fear Street books.

 Solid concept.
 Stine uses natural suspicions to weave a complex psychological thriller.

-Nancy went from full control to full unhinged, and it felt like her final plan was rushed after everything else was so methodically planned.
+Nancy went from full control to fully unhinged, and it felt like her final plan was rushed after everything else was so methodically planned.
 It’s the one blight on an otherwise solidly executed book.

 There was a good range of characters.
 Even the ones I didn’t like (looking at you, stepdad) felt very true.
 We all know that person who brags about not reading books.